 Probably yes, unless you plan well in advance.
 Ohio elects expanded estate recovery, which reaches not only probate property but also property passing by joint tenancy, life estate, living trust, TOD Designation Affidavit, POD account, and other arrangements.
 The most reliable way to keep the home in the family is a properly drafted MAPT funded outside the federal lookback or, where applicable, a caregiver-child deed.

-No. Ohio's expanded-recovery statute reaches TOD-designated property, and Ohio's TOD-Designation chapter requires the county recorder to give the beneficiary a notice to the Estate Recovery Unit before clear title transfers.
+No. Ohio's expanded-recovery statute reaches TOD-designated property, and ORC 5302.221 requires the county recorder to hand the beneficiary a Medicaid estate recovery form before recording the transfer, which the beneficiary must send to the Estate Recovery Unit if the deceased owner received Medicaid or the beneficiary does not know.
+Title still transfers; what does not go away is the state's claim against the property.
 TOD affidavits work in probate-only states; they do not work in Ohio.

 Yes, during the surviving spouse's lifetime.
 But recovery is deferred, not waived.
 At the surviving spouse's death, ODM can pursue recovery against assets that passed from the Medicaid recipient through the surviving spouse to the next generation.
 Plan accordingly.